-A Bible commentary noted: Let us lay aside every weight; every sin, as it is a hindrance in running the Christian race, therefore to be laid aside.
+It was noted that one lay aside every weight; every sin, as it is a hindrance in running the Christian race, therefore to be laid aside.
 That which so easily beset us is that which is easy to be committed, and always present.
-We live in a world that is fast becoming enslaved to the pleasure of sin; with the church in many cases, no longer setting an example for godly living.
+We live in a world that is fast becoming enslaved to the pleasure of sin; with the church, in many cases, no longer setting an example for godly living.

 The Lord in speaking to the prophet Jeremiah asked: Were they ashamed when they had committed abomination?
 No, they were not at all ashamed, neither could they blush; therefore they shall fall among them that fall: at the time that I visit (punish) them they shall be cast down, saith the Lord (Jeremiah 6:15).

-Scripture reveals that God set watchmen, saying, Hearken to the sound of the trumpet (warning of impending danger).
+Scripture reveals: I (God) set watchmen over you, saying, Hearken to the sound of the trumpet (warning of impending danger).
 But they said, We will not hearken (Jeremiah 6:17).
 Because of their refusal to hear God's continued call to repentance His judgment was proclaimed: Hear O earth; behold, I will bring evil (calamity) upon this people, even the fruit of their thoughts because they have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:19).

-A Bible commentary noted: Moses showed he preferred being called an Israelite (which he was) to any earthly adoption by Pharaoh's daughter.
-He esteemed afflictions and reproaches, with the people of God better than the pleasure of sin and earthly riches for a season.
+It was noted that Moses showed he preferred being called an Israelite (which he was) to that of an earthly adoption by Pharaoh's daughter.
+He esteemed afflictions and reproaches, with the people of God, better than the pleasure of sin and earthly riches for a season.

 Pleasure of sin has attempted to minimize the Word of God.
-The main tool to do so is to lessen the promulgation of God's Word.
+The main tool for doing so is to lessen the promulgation of God's Word.
 A legendary evangelist of the first Great Awakening, Charles G. Finney, stated:

 Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours to a great degree.
 If there is a decay of conscience, the pulpit is responsible for it.
 If the church is degenerate and worldly, the pulpit is responsible for it.
 Let us not ignore this face; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.